 Spring Lawn Care in Saskatoon – How to Wake Up Your Lawn After Winter

-Saskatoon winters can be hard on lawns, but a focused spring routine helps grass recover, thicken up, and resist weeds for the rest of the season.
-The steps below expand your outline into a research‑backed, original article tailored to local conditions.
+Saskatoon winters can be really hard on lawns, but having a focused spring routine helps grass recover, thicken up, and fight off weeds for the rest of the season.
+The steps below build on your outline and are based on what actually works in our local conditions, not just general advice.

 1. Start with a good cleanup

-Once snow is gone and the ground is firm—not soft or muddy—gently rake to remove leaves, sand, and dead grass so new shoots can emerge freely.
-Raking while the soil is still wet and spongy can pull up healthy roots, so wait until footprints are not leaving deep impressions.
+Once the snow is finally gone and the ground feels firm — not soft or muddy — it’s a good time to gently rake up leaves, sand, and dead grass so new shoots can come up easier.
+Raking too early, while the soil is still wet and spongy, can pull up healthy roots, which you really don’t want.
+A good rule is to wait until your footprints aren’t leaving deep dents.

 2. Check for winter damage

-Flag thin or obviously dead spots so you know where to focus overseeding later in spring when soil temperatures are warm enough for germination (around 10 °C soil / 15 °C daytime air).
-Early scouting also helps you spot any vole trails or low, uneven spots that might need topdressing or repair.
+Mark thin or clearly dead spots so you remember where to overseed later in spring, once soil temps are warm enough (about 10 °C soil and 15 °C daytime air).
+Early scouting also helps you notice vole trails or low areas that might need topdressing.

 3. Get ahead of early-season weeds

-Cool‑season weeds such as dandelions and chickweed often appear before your lawn is fully green, because they wake up faster in cool soil.
-If left alone, they can grab light, water, and nutrients just when your grass is trying to recover from winter stress.
+Cool-season weeds like dandelions and chickweed usually show up before your lawn is fully green.
+They wake up fast in cool soil and can steal light, water, and nutrients right when your grass is already stressed from winter.

 4. Feed the lawn at the right time

-Wait to fertilize until the grass is clearly growing and has been mowed at least once or twice; this ensures roots are active and able to use the nutrients.
-Local and Canadian spring guides generally suggest starting fertilization from late April into May, depending on weather, rather than very early in the season.
+Try not to rush fertilizer the minute the snow melts.
+It’s better to wait until the grass is clearly growing and has been mowed at least once or twice.
+That way, the roots are active and actually able to use the nutrients.

 5. Overseed bare and thin spots

-Once daytime highs are consistently around 15 °C and soil temperatures reach about 10 °C, overseeding becomes much more reliable.
-Lightly rake or loosen thin and bare areas to improve seed‑to‑soil contact, and consider adding a thin layer of compost or topsoil if the surface is very hard.
+Once daytime highs are regularly around 15 °C and soil temperatures are close to 10 °C, overseeding gets a lot more reliable.
+Lightly rake or loosen thin and bare spots so the seed actually touches soil.
+If the ground is really hard, adding a thin layer of compost or topsoil can help more than people think.

-Use a quality cool‑season blend suited to Prairie conditions and spread seed evenly according to the label.
-Keep these areas consistently moist—but not waterlogged—with light, frequent watering until seedlings reach 7–10 cm, then gradually shift to deeper, less frequent watering.
+Use a good quality cool-season blend that handles Prairie weather and spread it evenly.
+Keep those areas consistently moist (not soaked) with light, frequent watering until seedlings reach about 7–10 cm tall.
+After that, you can slowly switch to deeper, less frequent watering.

 6. Set your mower up for success

-Mowing high shades the soil, encourages deeper roots, and naturally reduces weed pressure by limiting light to germinating seeds.
-Stick to the one‑third rule—never remove more than the top third of the blade—to keep the lawn vigorous and reduce stress during this important recovery period.
+Set your mower height around 7–8 cm (about 3 inches) for cool-season lawns.
+Mowing higher shades the soil, helps roots grow deeper, and naturally reduces weed pressure by blocking light from weed seeds.
+Try to follow the one-third rule too — never remove more than the top third of the blade at once.
+It keeps the lawn less stressed during this important recovery time.

-You can handle many of these spring tasks yourself, but professional help with early weed control, fertilizing, and overseeding can speed up recovery and make it easier to have a thick, green lawn by summer.
+You can definitely handle a lot of these spring tasks yourself.
+But getting professional help with early weed control, fertilizing, and overseeding can speed up recovery quite a bit, and makes it easier to head into summer with a thick, green lawn instead of playing catch-up.